Kasper Hjulmand: Denmark national team

 In June 2019, it was announced that Hjulmand would replace Åge Hareide as manager of the Denmark national football team, when Hareide's contract expired after the UEFA Euro 2020 tournament.
 The tournament was postponed due to the COVID-19 pandemic.

-At the UEFA Euro 2020, Hjulmand led Denmark to the semi-finals, in which they lost 2–1 after extra-time and a controversial penalty against England.
+At Euro 2020, Hjulmand led Denmark to the semi-finals, in which they lost 2–1 after extra-time and a controversial penalty against England.
 He later led Denmark to finish second in their group in the 2022–23 UEFA Nations League A, finishing one point behind Croatia.
 In the 2022 FIFA World Cup, Denmark finished last in their group with one draw and two defeats, in which they scored only once in the tournament.
 In the UEFA Euro 2024, Denmark finished second in their group and faced Germany in the round of 16, but lost 2–0.
 On 19 July 2024, Hjulmand resigned as Danish national coach.

 Bayer Leverkusen

 On 8 September 2025, Hjulmand was announced as the new head coach of Bundesliga club Bayer Leverkusen, signing a two-year contract.
 His first match in charge was four days later on 12 September, where Leverkusen defeated Eintracht Frankfurt 3–1 in the Bundesliga.

+On 4 June 2026, Hjulmand parted ways with Leverkusen with immediate effect.